 Actor George Sanders committed suicide and left a note behind saying he'd done it because he was bored.

-Same with Hunter S. Thompson, though he also claimed to have done it because he had been alive for seventeen more years than he actually wanted to be.
+Hunter S. Thompson claimed to have committed suicide because he had been alive for seventeen more years than he actually wanted to be.
 His family states it was a well-thought out act resulting from Thompson's many painful and chronic medical conditions.

-The possibility of this was invoked by Dr Johnson when he stated, "When a man is tired of London, he is tired of life."
+The possibility was invoked by Dr Johnson when he stated, "When a man is tired of London, he is tired of life."
 (Parodied with the Douglas Adams page-quote.)

 Greek philospher Democritus, father of atomism, allegedly decided to starve to death once he had reached the age of 100, stating that he had lived enough and wanted to die with dignity.